About LLCC Police

 Mission, Vision, Values and Goals

-Mission: The mission of the LLCC Police Department is to contribute toward the quality of college life by fostering a safe and secure environment.
-The department endeavors to help preserve an environment where diverse social, cultural, and academic values are allowed to develop and flourish.
+The mission of the LLCC Police Department is to contribute toward the quality of college life by fostering a safe and secure environment.
+The department endeavors to help preserve an environment where diverse social, cultural and academic values are allowed to develop and flourish.

 All members of the LLCC Police Department are expected to actively participate in partnership with the campus community; a partnership built upon mutual respect between law enforcement personnel and the diverse campus and community population.
 Creating a safe and secure environment is, therefore, considered the responsibility of the entire community.
 Members of the Department must encourage a sense of communal concern for each other’s safety, and pledge respect for the needs and rights of the college community.

-Vision: To develop a model college public safety department with a philosophy which creates, throughout the entire college community, a sense of meaning, a picture of the future, and a culture which inspires trust, respect, and the quest for excellence.
+To develop a model college public safety department with a philosophy which creates, throughout the entire college community, a sense of meaning, a picture of the future, and a culture which inspires trust, respect and the quest for excellence.

-Goals: In order to accomplish our mission, the department will direct its resources towards the following goals:
+In order to accomplish our mission, the department will direct its resources toward the following goals:

 - To be actively involved in crime prevention activities including the following: